cloudnull/osa-multi-node-aio/README.rst

 with the function.
 EXAMPLE: ``rekick_vms infra1``.
 This command will destroy the root disk for the VM and reboot it causing it to be re-PXE booted.
 Once the re-deployment has completed (<=10 min) the node will have a vanilla OS.

-If you want to re-kick all known hosts you can execute the ``kick-vms.sh`` script which will do eveything needed to boot all new VMs paving over the existing ones.
+If you want to re-kick all known hosts you can execute the ``deploy-vms.sh`` script which will do eveything needed to boot all new VMs paving over the existing ones.